Wedding photography for couples who want to be present and enjoy every moment of their day.

 What are your wedding photography rates?

-My wedding pricing starts at $2850 for 8 hours of coverage.
-I also offer coverage for elopements and tiny weddings.
-You can find all my wedding photography packages and everything that’s included on my Pricing page.
+My wedding pricing starts at $3800 for 8 hours of coverage.
+You can find all my wedding photography packages and everything that’s included with the pricing laid out clearly on my Pricing page.

 If you’re like most people contacting me, it’s your first time planning a wedding and your first time hiring a wedding photographer.
 It can feel like a big scary process.
 And you probably have some anxiety and unknowns about the whole experience.